This blog may contain affiliate links. Read our disclosure policy for more info.

-- Go whale watching – Without a doubt, one of the best things to do in Vancouver is to go on a whale watching tour.
+- Go whale watching – Without a doubt, one of the best things to do in Vancouver in the summer is to go on a whale watching tour.
 Out on the open water, you’ll have to opportunity to spot various types of whales including Humpback whales and Orcas.

 - Capilano Suspension Bridge – The Capilano Suspension Bridge is located only a 20-minute drive from Vancouver city center.
 Here, you can walk the treetop walk and cross the world-famous Capilano Suspension Bridge.
 It’s considered one of the best easy hikes in Vancouver!

 - Visit a ski mountain – If you visit Vancouver in the winter you need to go skiing or snowboarding!
 The most popular and closest places for hitting the slopes in Vancouver include Mt Seymour, Cypress Mountain, and Grouse Mountain.
 You can rent gear and even just get a day pass if you only want to spend one day.

 Where to stay in Vancouver: